Iceland, Europe -

 Arrival (Day 1):

-After we’ve gathered at the Keflavik airport, we will take a bus to our hostel in Reykjavik, where we will get to know each other, explore the city, and prepare for our Laugavegur trek.
+After we’ve gathered at the Keflavik airport, we will take a bus to our campsite in Reykjavik, where we will become familiar with our gear and our fellow travelers!

 Transfer to Landmannalaugar, where we will embark on our four day trekking adventure along the Laugavegur Trail, one of Iceland’s famous hiking routes.
 Hike past ancient thermal springs, colorful rhyolite mountains, glacier-fed rivers, and mossy floodplains.

-Explore Iceland’s iconic Golden Circle, hike in Pingvellir National Park, sightsee at Geysir and Gullfoss (the golden waterfall), and play alongside the exquisite blue crater-lake, Kerid, as we make our way to Vik, the southernmost village in Iceland.
+Explore Iceland’s iconic Golden Circle, hike in Þingvellir National Park, and sightsee at Geysir and Gullfoss (the golden waterfall) as we make our way to Vik, the southernmost village in Iceland.

-Wander through the enchanting seaside village of Vik, travel to the geologically unique basalt cliffs, and visit a traditional wool sweater-making shop in Vik before transferring to Hofn, a fishing town famous for its lobster and proximity to Europe’s largest glacier.
+Wander through the enchanting seaside village of Vik, travel to the geologically unique basalt cliffs, and visit a traditional wool sweater-making shop in Vik before transferring to Skaftafell National Park, an area famous for its stunning nature and proximity to Europe’s largest glacier.

-Discover Iceland’s unique volcanic history at the Skaftafell Nature Center before exploring the jagged mountains and glacial tongues in Vatnajökull National Park.
-Hike to a beautiful basalt waterfall and alongside the mighty Glaciers.
+Discover Iceland’s unique volcanic history at the Skaftafell Nature Center before exploring the jagged mountains and glacial tongues of the park and Vatnajökull Glacier.
+Hike to a beautiful basalt waterfall and alongside deeply carved valleys.
+We transfer further east to embark on a boat tour through the magical Jökulsárlón Glacier Lagoon, cruising past icebergs and seals face-to-face with pristine arctic beauty.

 Explore Selfoss and Horticulture of Iceland (Day 12):

-Enjoy warm tomato soup and freshly baked bread at the world-reknowned Friedhimar Farm while discovering how Icelandic farmers use geothermal heat and learning what makes Icelandic horses different than any other horses on the planet.
+Enjoy warm tomato soup and freshly baked bread at the world-reknowned Friðheimar Farm while discovering how Icelandic farmers use geothermal heat and learning what makes Icelandic horses different than any other horses on the planet.
+We also visit Selfoss, one of Iceland's most iconic waterfalls!

 Blue Lagoon and Whale Watching (Day 13):